kish10/papers_to_read/ml/convergence_and_generalization_properties_of_nns/Neural-Tangent-Kernel_Convergence-and-Generalization-in-Neural-Networks_nov-2018.md

 1. What is the connection between Gaussian Processes & Kernel Methods?

 2. What does "infinite width" or "limiting kernel" mean?
 2.1.
 What is the significance/consequences of these?

 3. What is "Kernel Gradient Descent"?

 4. Why is positive-definiteness important?
 Why do we care?
 And what does it tell us?

-    > Convergence of the training can then can then be related to the *positive-definiteness* of the limiting NTK *when the data is supported on the sphere* and the non-linearity is non-polynomial.
+    > Convergence of the training can then be related to the *positive-definiteness* of the limiting NTK *when the data is supported on the sphere* and the non-linearity is non-polynomial.

 5. Why is the the condition that the data needs to be supported on the sphere needed?